-Malware is any software specifically designed to harm a computer, the software it's running, or its users.
+Malware is any software or mobile application specifically designed to harm a computer, a mobile device, the software it's running, or its users.
 Malware exhibits malicious behavior that can include installing software without user consent and installing harmful software such as viruses.
 Webmasters sometimes don't realize that their downloadable files are considered malware, so these binaries might be hosted inadvertently.

 - See Protecting users from malicious downloads in our Google Online Security Blog for more on how Google helps protect users from malicious downloads.

 - See our Unwanted Software Policy for our criteria for safe software on the web.

 What is unwanted software?

 Unwanted software is an executable file or mobile application that engages in behavior that is deceptive, unexpected, or that negatively affects the user's browsing or computing experience.
 Examples include software that switches your homepage or other browser settings to ones you don't want, or apps that leak private and personal information without proper disclosure.

 - See That’s not the download you’re looking for... in our Google Online Security Blog for more on how Google helps protect users from unwanted software.